huijing/slides/68-finch-frontend-2019/README.md

 ---

 - `min-content` is the smallest size a box could take that doesn't lead to overflow, so inline content will break multiple lines
-- line breaking is a lot more complicated than most people give it credit for, because there is a lot of nuance depending on the language being used
+- line breaking might be something most of us don't give a second thought to, but there is lot of nuance depending on the language being used
-- for a lot of languages, line breaks occur at word boundaries, where spaces or punctuation are used to explicitly separate words
+- for many languages, like English or French, line breaks occur at word boundaries, where spaces or punctuation are used to explicitly separate words
-- the browser won't break words though, so the word `content` plus the full stop is treated as a single entity
+- browsers will not break words by default, so the word `content` plus the full stop is treated as a single entity
 - and that ends up being the width of the first box
 - for Chinese or Japanese though, the break is per character, usually but not always, because there are rules about certain characters that are not allowed to start or end a line
 - East Asian scripts also use full-width punctuation, so with a full-width comma, this box is now 2 characters wide